An Emphasis on Resistance

 The artists in the exhibition navigate this cultural landscape expressing the diversity of artistic idioms in the region and working in different countries such as Brazil, Chile, Colombia, Cuba, Peru, Venezuela, and the United States.
 Art from Latin America, in this context, can be understood as art from Latin America practiced in the diaspora, another added layer of complexity in the patchwork involving Latin American identity.

 Resistance, as an act/concept/approach, plays a central role and gains a different connotation in the work by Cecilia Vicuña, this year’s recipient of the Achievement Award.
-The creation of a quipu turned into a monumental sculpture, a collaborative project with the participation of indigenous children from the Andean region in Chile, is part of her site-specific project presented at El Museo del Barrio.
+Her site-specific project presented at El Museo del Barrio, a quipu turned into a monumental sculpture, mirrors the disappearance of the glaciers in the Andes due to global warming, and the policies that favor mining over the preservation of water and indigenous cultures.
 The indigenous identity claimed by the artist can be interpreted as a way the artist contends with colonization––now and then.
-An indigenous collective body of work could be a new utopian proposal for the continent.
-As stated by Vicuña, “Quipus were burnt, but the vision of interconnectivity, a poetic resistance endures underground.”2
+As stated by Vicuña, “Quipus were burnt, but the vision of interconnectivity, a poetic resistance endures underground.2”

 Resistance also takes on a larger and broader political context in the hemisphere, in light of the unyielding reduction of democratic spaces by the rise of right-wing populism.
 To claim the Museum as a platform for the “experimental exercise of freedom,” as noted by Brazilian art critic Mario Pedrosa, is not only necessary but is vital to our individual and collective creativity.
 An emphasis on resistance would seem like our best interim strategy.